jrnold/r4ds-exercise-solutions/docs/EDA.md

 ### A categorical and continuous variable

+For a history of the boxplot see Wikckham [40 years of the boxplot] (http://vita.had.co.nz/papers/boxplots.pdf)

+Krywinski, Martin, and Naomi Altman.
+2014.
+"Points of Significance: Visualizing samples with box plots." *Nature Methods* [URL](http://www.nature.com/nmeth/journal/v11/n2/full/nmeth.2813.html)

+Where does the 1.5 x IQR come from?
+It's kind of arbitrary.
+But in a normal distribution, the IQR is approximatley 2, and 1.5 x IQR is approx 4, so the outliers are approximately within 4 standard deviations of the median (mean).

+#### Excercises

 1. Use what you've learned to improve the visualisation of the departure times of cancelled vs. non-cancelled flights.

+Instead of a `freqplot` use a box-plot

 ```r
 nycflights13::flights %>%